- Profiled by Plantlife, the national wildflower conservation charity, when “on the brink”.

 - Parent plant can produce babies the following year without any gardening intervention!
 These appear up to 3 metres from original in more exposed patches as well as nestling close to other small bushes and plants.

 - Flowers appear July to October and are a lushiously deep pink, delicate looking, though they are as hardy as other native wildflower plants.
 Many find them exquisite…how about you?!

 - These natives are new to some.

 - Can tolerate most soils and grow in drier, semi shaded or shaded positions.

 - Campion-like flower heads can grow a foot and a half tall from compact, side-plate sized plant.

-- Tiny hairs on their upright stems catch small flies.
+- Tiny hairs on upright stems catch small flies.

 - Another annual from which seedlings will appear the following year.
-(Seeds are also easy to collect and grow.)
+(Seeds are also easy to collect and grow on.)